SoftFever/OrcaSlicer/README.markdown

                             of seconds (default: 15)
-        --min-print-speed   Minimum print speed speed (mm/s, default: 10) --disable-fan-first-layers Disable fan for the first N layers (default: 1)
+        --min-print-speed   Minimum print speed speed (mm/s, default: 10) --disable-fan-first-layers Disable fan for the first N layers (default: 1) --fan-always-on     Keep fan always on at min fan speed, even for layers that don't need cooling

        Skirt options:
         --skirts            Number of skirts to draw (0+, default: 1)